tomsWebConsulting/twcsl/v7.1/Bookmarklet/Store Page List Ten Product Featured Image Set Open/README.md

   Set** bookmarklet.

 * Once the ten product detail pages are processed, reload the Store list page, and use this bookmarklet again.
-Reload the page loads the tags that have been added to the products by the **Store Page Detail Featured Image Set** bookmarklet.
+Reload the Page loads the tags that have been added to the products by the **Store Page Detail Featured Image Set** bookmarklet.